Why Are SSDI Payments Higher Than SSI? Understanding Payment Differences

 Core Reason: Why Are SSDI Payments Higher Than SSI?

 Why are SSDI payments higher than SSI?
 SSDI payments are based on your lifetime earnings and work history, while SSI provides fixed federal benefit rates regardless of past employment.
-This fundamental difference means SSDI can pay significantly more than SSI’s maximum monthly limits.
+This fundamental difference means SSDI payments may be higher than SSI benefits, depending on an individual’s work history.

 SSDI calculates benefits using your highest-earning 35 years, creating personalized payment amounts that reflect your contribution to Social Security.
 SSI, conversely, offers standardized payments designed to meet basic survival needs.